How to Ace Your MBA Interview: With Prep Questions & Answers

 2. Know Yourself

 Be ready to speak about/explain every fact on your resume or in your application.
-You don't want to be grasping for facts when you're in the interview.
-Have several compelling anecdotes in your back pocket, ranging from your professional accomplishments to personal achievements.
+You should be able to go several layers deep for every line on your resume – why did you do that thing, what were the challenges, what was the impact, why did it matter, etc. You don't want to be grasping for answers when you're in the interview.
+Have several compelling anecdotes in your back pocket that you can pull from and adapt to different questions.

 3. Understand Your Stress Behaviors